cristiane-s/Python-Instacart/README.md

 Perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.

 # Data
-Open source data from Instacart and a customer data set created for the purpose of this project can be found [here](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip).
+Open source data from Instacart and a customer data set created for the purpose of this project is available [here](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip).